DataKinds/datakinds.github.io/_posts/2025-12-31-some-random-stuff-a-2025-in-review.md

 ### Lil' Weirdo

-Crap, everyone's doing AI! **Good thing I did it first.** Predating character.AI, Sora, Meta's fake girlfriends, or that one other discord bot that got banned for endagering kids, I present Lil Weirdo: https://github.com/DataKinds/lilweirdo.
+Crap, everyone's doing AI! **Good thing I did it first.** Predating character.AI, Sora, Meta's fake girlfriends, or that one other discord bot that got banned for endagering kids, I present [Lil Weirdo](https://github.com/DataKinds/lilweirdo).

 Lil Weirdo will keep a configurable message log in its special little brain, and it'll use that message log in order to either insult or aggresively try to flirt with other users.
 Because it also remembers the messages that it previously sent, it usually ends up going all tsundere on you.

 It can do a handful of other things too, like generate random video game achievements or random crafting recipies.
-I think I honed in the prompts pretty well, check them out here: https://github.com/DataKinds/lilweirdo/blob/main/src/templater.py#L81-L508.
+I think I honed in the prompts pretty well, check them out here: <https://github.com/DataKinds/lilweirdo/blob/main/src/templater.py#L81-L508>.

 It's also set up to only use locally run LLMs through Ollama (which I think is adware now, so I gotta find something else).